Human-Centered Design [HCD] Definition, Process & Examples

 Human-Centered Design Process

-According to IDEO, a design company known for its human-centered interdisciplinary approach, there are three main stages in every human-centered design process:
+According to IDEO, a design company known for its human-centred interdisciplinary approach, there are three main stages in every human-centered design process:

-We will talk extensively on each of the stages below:
+We will talk extensively about each of the stages below:

 Stage 1: Inspiration